-- The protocol attack Another way of causing a DDoS attack is to send data packets that take advantage of weaknesses in the communication protocols and other protocols used mainly by network devices such as routers and firewalls.
-These devices receive packets for processing that lead to unexpected results.
-For example, a large number of communication sessions are opened without being properly closed in due time, this way consuming the resources of the network device.
-As a result, they can no longer accept any new sessions.
-Well-known examples of protocol-attacks are SYN floods, fragmented packet attacks, Ping of Death and Smurf-attacks.
-The number of SYN-flooding attacks is increasing.
-In many cases the botnets used contain so called Internet of Things (IoT) devices.
-Examples of these devices are consumer electronics like home-routers, IP-cameras and smart-TV's.
-There are a lot of these devices nowadays and most of them are badly administered, resulting in non-patched systems and default administrator credentials. - The application-layer attack An application layer DDoS attack is named after the OSIlayers' Application Layer (layer 7).
+- The application-layer attack An application layer DdoS attack is named after the OSIlayers' Application Layer (layer 7).
 The attacker is aiming at a specific function of a layer 7 protocol like http and misuses that function to exhaust the service.
 An example is the misuse of the GET/POST-function of http, performing a so-called slow attack which causes the web server to wait for a long time before answering the request of a web browser.
 An attack is disguised to look like legitimate traffic, except that it targets a specific function of the protocol it attacks.
 There is often not much bandwidth consumed and the e.g. web server just crashes.
 Application-layer attacks cannot be recognised as a DoS-attack during the encrypted transport.
 Only after decryption an application-layer attack can be recognised and mitigated. - Combined attacks At present combined attacks are becoming more frequent, using for example floodings and application-layer attacks at the same time, making mitigation of the attacks more complex.

-DDoS attacks can also be used as an extortion-scheme.
-In this case, the victim receives an email from an attack group asking for a (large) sum of money to prevent a (much larger) DDoS attack.
-Sometimes the email is preceded by the DDoS, as a proof of competence.
+DdoS attacks can also be used as an extortion-scheme.
+In this case, the victim receives an email from an attack group asking for a (large) sum of money to prevent a (much larger) DdoS attack.
+Sometimes the email is preceded by the DdoS, as a proof of competence.
 The extortion message often refers to 'vivid' scenarios that are attributed to this offender group.

-Lately there has been a number of very large-scale attacks on non-PSPs.
-In March 2018 a memcached18 amplification attack broke a new DDoS record at 1.7 Tb/s.
-As far as the available reports indicate, this is still the largest attack to date.
-These attacks were possible, because of the fact that many IoT devices were infected.
+Lately there has been a number of very large-scale attacks on non-PSPs..
+Amazon said in February 2020 its online cloud, which provides the infrastructure on which many websites rely, has fended off the largest DdoS attack in history.
+Amazon Web Services (AWS) said the February attack had fired 2.3Tbps.
+The previous record, set in 2018, was 1.7Tbps18.
 Attackers pick up the pace and raise the bar.
-Lately there have been more DDoS attacks over 50 Gbps than there were in all of 2019.
+In 2021 alone, Akamai 19saw more attacks over 50 Gbps (as of 03/24/2021) than were seen in all of 2019.
 Keep in mind attacks of this scale can take almost anyone offline.
-DDoS attacks are getting bolder and badder.
-Three of the six biggest volumetric DDoS attacks that have ever been recorded and mitigated have been in the first quarter in 2021, including the two largest known DDoS extortion attacks to date.
+DdoS attacks are getting bolder and badder.
+Three of the six biggest volumetric DdoS attacks that have ever been recorded and mitigated have been in the first quarter in 2021, including the two largest known DdoS extortion attacks to date.
 Some of the latest attacks targeted an organization in Europe in the gambling industry and an organization in Asia in the video games industry.
+On Thursday, July 21, 2022, Akamai detected and mitigated the largest DdoS attack ever launched against a European customer on the Prolexic platform, with globally distributed attack traffic peaking at 853.7 Gbps and 659.6 Mpps over 14 hours.
+The attack, which targeted a swath of customer IP addresses, formed the largest global horizontal attack ever mitigated on the Prolexic platform20.